-Our Board of Directors will establish an audit committee, which will be composed of our three independent directors.
-Mr. Harvey will chair our audit committee, and we expect he will serve as our "audit committee financial expert" as that term is defined by the SEC.
+Our Board of Directors has established an audit committee, which is composed of our three independent directors.
+Mr. Harvey chairs our audit committee, and he will serve as our "audit committee financial expert" as that term is defined by the SEC.
 The committee will assist the Board of Directors in overseeing:

-- our accounting and financial reporting processes; - the integrity and audits of our financial statements; - our compliance with legal and regulatory requirements; - the qualifications and independence of our independent registered public accounting firm; and - the performance of our independent registered public accounting firm and any internal auditors.
+- · our accounting and financial reporting processes; - the integrity and audits of our financial statements; - · our compliance with legal and regulatory requirements; - the qualifications and independence of our independent registered public accounting firm; and - · the performance of our independent registered public accounting firm and any internal auditors.